 Other work includes the redesign, as part of an invited competition, of the Tour Montparnasse in Paris, a mixed-use development for Le Linéa at La Défense (also in Paris) and master plans for the University of Montpellier in France and for Nieuw Zuid in Antwerp, Belgium.

 Prior to receiving her MSc in urban planning at the LSE, Hala graduated with a Master of Territorial and Urban Strategies from the International University Sciences Po in Paris in 2008 and a Bachelor of Architecture (with distinction) and Social Sciences from the American University of Beirut.
-She is a member of the Order of Engineers and Architects in Beirut, the Co-chair of the Urban Land Institute (ULI) London Young Leaders Group and the Chair of the ULI Urban Art Forum.
+She is a member of the Order of Engineers and Architects in Beirut, the Chair of the Young Leader’s Group for Urban Land Institute (ULI) Europe and the Chair of the Urban Art Forum for ULI UK.